department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-exam-schedule">How do I schedule my exam?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-exam-schedule">How to schedule your exam</button>
 <div id="claim-exam-schedule" class="usa-accordion-content">

 #### How will you contact me to schedule the exam?